Performance Feedback

 - If some of your work worries you, discuss it with your boss.
 It may be minor but snowball into a big issue later.

 Don’t restrict getting feedback just from your boss.
 Seek out supportive colleagues and seniors from other departments to tell you how you are doing.
 Customers you have been doing business with for a long time will be able to give you relevant inputs on your performance.
-360-degree feedback gives you an overall perspective of your strengths and weaknesses from different angles.
+Using 360 degree feedback software ensures this process is streamlined and allows for easier collection and analysis of insights from various contributors.

 You will soon learn that finding out how you are doing on the job is not difficult, as people are more than eager to tell you.
 Getting relevant and effective feedback that will help your performance improve matters ultimately.